 Your dentist needs to look at the abscess to identify the severity.
 Some abscesses can damage the jaw bone.
 If the infection is near the root of a tooth, your tooth may come loose.
-This can lead to an extraction if the infection is very deep.
+This can lead to extraction if the infection is very deep.
 The dentist takes care of the infection with an antibiotic or by draining it.
 Both treatments are sometimes necessary.

 Once the infection is clear, your dentist begins working on the underlying problem.
-Progressive gum disease if often the reason for a gum abscess.
+Progressive gum disease is often the reason for a gum abscess.
 Treating an abscess can take several dental visits, for the gum abscess stages as you may need special treatment to restore your oral health.
 Schedule your gum abscess treatment or tooth abscess drainage today.

 Dental Abscess Treatment Cost: What to Expect

 There is no specific dental abscess treatment cost.
 Each patient’s situation is different.
 You may simply need an antibiotic or a drain.
 There are often deeper problems, however.
 You may need a root canal or an extraction.
 Root canals can cost anywhere from $300 to $2,500.
 You must also consider the cost of draining the abscess.
-An abscessed tooth extraction can cost anywhere from $75 to $650.
+Abscessed tooth extraction can vary depending on your specific treatment plan.